stenjo/secure-coding-pres/slides.md

 </div>

 <!--

 Consider a frontend url for rendering a report of a pipe of some sort.

 [click]
-Recognize the query string parameters projectId and pipeId.
+Recognize the query string parameters `projectId` and `pipeId`.
 Typically represented as strings.

 [click]
-Translates to something like this backend call
+Translates to something like this api/backend call

 [click]
 Without security i mind - this could open up for:

 - sql injection
 - access to wrong project?
+- X site scripting
+- IDOR (Insecure Direct Onbject Reference) -> authentication bypassing
-- parameter list
+- duplicate keys
+- business logic abuse

-by alter projectId
+by altering the projectId

 -->
 ---